 The confusion regarding what to do when your husband says hurtful things is very understandable.
 Do you ignore the words and move on or should you confront and get it all out?
 First and foremost, learn to validate your feelings.
 If his words have hurt you like never before, ACCEPT it.

 Go through every single emotion and physical reaction to those words.
 Get deeper into your emotions and deal with them.
 You need to know where you stand vis-à-vis him.
 Your feelings are as important.
+Hurtful words can ruin a relationship, don’t make it worse by robbing yourself of your own feelings.

 Related Reading: 8 Ways To Make An Angry Wife Happy